Kaylaesmith1/activities-backend-api/README.md

  The two models below were created as customs models to meet assessmment criteria for the PP5 Advanced Frontend project:
  * Review (For users to rate an activity using a five-star system and leave a review comment for that activity)
- * Contact (For users send a message to the site manager)
+ * Contact (For users to send a message to the site manager)

 [Back to top](<#table-of-contents>)